lucarraro/traudem/README.md

 might be interested in `withr::local_tempfile()`.

-If you wanted to run this same code without seeing the messages from TauDEM you can either use the `quiet` argument:
+If you wanted to run this same code without seeing the messages from TauDEM, you can either use the `quiet` argument:

 ``` r
 test_dir <- withr::local_tempdir()